qhdchenghan/Marlin-Creality-CR10/README.md

 ## Other Branches
 ### bugfix-1.1.x-manual-mesh-bed-leveling

-This branch implements manual mesh leveling functionality and was the basis for this branch .
+This branch implements manual mesh leveling functionality and was the basis for this branch.
 You can find the [branch here](https://github.com/thijse/Marlin-Creality-CR10/tree/1.1.x-manual-mesh-bed-leveling).

 ## License